-Attaching a paper clip to the other end of the twine.
-Insert the clip on the metal molding holding the soffit (perforated aluminum sheets).
+Attach a paper clip to the other end of the twine.
+Insert the clip on the metal moulding holding the soffit (perforated aluminum sheets).

 And that’s all!
 We’ll have to see if it’s going to resist the first winter snow storm!
 I’ll keep you posted!

 UPDATE: yes it did resist all!
 And all winter long! 🙌